 After executing controlling measures and redesigning the framework, you should record all the changes brought with the measures and note down your findings for future use.
 You can use a risk assessment form or template for this to avoid confusion.

 Finally, review & analyze what was done, and if the results are not up to the mark, think about any other work that could have been done and start planning again.

-Have your own free risk assessment template on Stackby and be free from the work of managing every little information regarding the risk assessment and who is in charge.
+Have your own free risk assessment template with Stackby and be free from the work of managing every little information regarding risk assessment.